DomWilliams0/name-needed/README.md

 The engine uses SDL2 and OpenGL, and is developed primarily on Linux, although it seems to work fine on Windows too.

-If you don't have SDL2 installed, the [bundled](https://github.com/Rust-SDL2/rust-sdl2/blob/ed465322d137e207b03403a6f452d176ef9efda0/README.md#bundled-feature) features of SDL2 will download and compile it for you, which requires a C compiler.
+If you don't have SDL2 installed, the [bundled](https://github.com/Rust-SDL2/rust-sdl2/blob/ed465322d137e207b03403a6f452d176ef9efda0/README.md#bundled-feature) feature of SDL can download and compile it for you (requires a C compiler).

 I use the latest stable Rust toolchain and the newest fanciest language features, so no promises for a Minimal Supported Rust Version.

 ```
 $ git clone https://github.com/DomWilliams0/name-needed